-- AXI protocol compliant (AXI4 only), including: - Burst lengths up to 256 for incremental (INCR) bursts - Propagates Quality of Service (QoS) signals, if any; not used by the AXI Interconnect core (optional) - Interface data widths: - 32, 64, 128, 256, 512, or 1024 bits - Address width: 12 to 64 bits - Connects to 1-16 master devices and to one slave device: - When connecting one master to one slave, the AXI Interconnect core can optionally perform any of the optional data-width conversions, clock-rate conversions, register pipelining, and datapath buffering functions. - Built-in data-width conversion: - Each master and slave connection can independently use data widths of 32, 64, 128, 256, 512, or 1024 bits: - The internal crossbar can be configured to have a native data width of 32, 64, 128, 256, 512, or 1024 bits. - Data-width conversion is performed for each master and slave connection that does not match the crossbar native data width. - When converting to a wider interface (upsizing), data is packed (merged) when permitted by address channel control signals (CACHE modifiable bit is asserted). - When converting to a narrower interface (downsizing), burst transactions are split into multiple transactions if the maximum burst length otherwise would be exceeded. - Built-in clock-rate conversion: - Each master and slave connection can use independent clock rates. - Synchronous integer-ratio (N:1 and 1:N) conversion to the internal crossbar native clock rate. - Asynchronous clock conversion (uses more storage and incurs more latency than synchronous conversion). - The AXI Interconnect core exports reset signals resynchronized to the clock rate of each connected master and slave. - Optional register-slice pipelining: - Available on all AXI channels connecting to each master and slave device. - Facilitates timing closure by trading-off frequency vs. latency. - One latency cycle per register-slice, with no loss in data throughput under all AXI handshake conditions. - Optional datapath FIFO buffering: - Available on Write and Read datapaths connecting to each master and each slave. - 32-deep LUT-RAM based. - 512-deep block RAM based. - Supports multiple outstanding transactions: - Supports connected masters with multiple reordering depth (ID threads). - Supports up to 8 bit wide ID signals from each connected master device (produces up to 12 bit wide ID output). - Supports write response re-ordering.
-Read data re-ordering, and Read Data interleaving - Configurable Write and Read transaction acceptance limits for each connected master.
+- AXI protocol compliant (AXI4 only), including: - Burst lengths up to 256 for incremental (INCR) bursts - Propagates Quality of Service (QoS) signals, if any; not used by the AXI Interconnect core (optional) - Interface data widths: - 32, 64, 128, 256, 512, or 1024 bits - Address width: 12 to 64 bits - Up to 16 Slave interfaces (to accept transactions from up to 16 connected master devices) and one Master Interface (to issue transactions to one connected slave device). - When connecting one master to one slave, the AXI Interconnect core can optionally perform any of the optional data-width conversions, clock-rate conversions, register pipelining, and datapath buffering functions. - Built-in data-width conversion: - Each master and slave connection can independently use data widths of 32, 64, 128, 256, 512, or 1024 bits: - The internal crossbar can be configured to have a native data width of 32, 64, 128, 256, 512, or 1024 bits. - Data-width conversion is performed for each master and slave connection that does not match the crossbar native data width. - When converting to a wider interface (upsizing), data is packed (merged) when permitted by address channel control signals (CACHE modifiable bit is asserted). - When converting to a narrower interface (downsizing), burst transactions are split into multiple transactions if the maximum burst length otherwise would be exceeded. - Built-in clock-rate conversion: - Each master and slave connection can use independent clock rates. - Synchronous integer-ratio (N:1 and 1:N) conversion to the internal crossbar native clock rate. - Asynchronous clock conversion (uses more storage and incurs more latency than synchronous conversion). - The AXI Interconnect core exports reset signals resynchronized to the clock rate of each connected master and slave. - Optional register-slice pipelining: - Available on all AXI channels connecting to each master and slave device. - Facilitates timing closure by trading-off frequency vs. latency. - One latency cycle per register-slice, with no loss in data throughput under all AXI handshake conditions. - Optional datapath FIFO buffering: - Available on Write and Read datapaths connecting to each master and each slave. - 32-deep LUT-RAM based. - 512-deep block RAM based. - Optional packet FIFO operation to avoid full/empty stalls in the middle of bursts. - Supports multiple outstanding transactions: - Supports connected masters with multiple reordering depth (ID threads). - Supports up to 8 bit wide ID signals from each connected master device (produces up to 12 bit wide ID output).

-- Configurable Write and Read transaction issuing limits for connected slave. - Fixed priority and round-robin arbitration: - 16 configurable levels of static priority. - Round-robin arbitration is used among all connected masters configured with the lowest priority setting (priority 0), when no higher priority master is requesting. - Any master device that has reached its acceptance limit is temporarily disqualified from arbitration, so that other connected masters can be granted arbitration. - Support for Read-only and Write-only master devices, resulting in reduced resource utilization.
+- Supports write response re-ordering.
+Read data re-ordering, and Read Data interleaving - Configurable Write and Read transaction acceptance limits for each connected master. - Configurable Write and Read transaction issuing limits for connected slave. - Fixed priority and round-robin arbitration: - 16 configurable levels of static priority. - Round-robin arbitration is used among all connected masters configured with the lowest priority setting (priority 0), when no higher priority master is requesting. - Any master device that has reached its acceptance limit is temporarily disqualified from arbitration, so that other connected masters can be granted arbitration. - Support for Read-only and Write-only master devices, resulting in reduced resource utilization.